csdms/bmi/docs/source/bmi.getter_setter.rst

    int get_value(in string name, in array<> dest);

-The `get_value` function takes a variable name and copies values into a provided buffer.
+The `get_value` function takes a variable name and copies values into a provided array parameter.
-The type and size of the buffer depend on the variable, and can be determined through
+The type and size of the array parameter depend on the variable, and can be determined through
 :ref:`get_var_type`, :ref:`get_var_nbytes`, etc.
 Recall that arrays are always flattened in BMI,